Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Introduction

-Practically, our framework therefore supports the systematic design of \gls{nf} \gls{xla} systems that operate safely with respect to grating lobes.
-Indeed, once the structure of aliasing effects is understood, antenna locations and spacings can be linked to a region of aliasing-free positions.
-Building on this principle, our paper departs from prior studies and proposes the theoretical construction of aliasing-safe operational areas for \glspl{xla}.
+As a result, our framework supports the systematic design of \gls{nf} \gls{xla} systems that operate robustly with respect to grating lobes.
+Indeed, once the structure of aliasing effects is understood, antenna positions and spacings can be related to regions of aliasing-free operations.
+Building on this principle, the present paper departs from prior studies and proposes a theoretical construction of aliasing-safe operational areas for \glspl{xla}.

-To construct this new framework, we compressively capture the spatial spectral content of steering signals by exploiting the concept of \emph{local} spatial frequencies.
-These have already been formalized in multiple studies conducted in the context of channel degrees of freedom~\cite{ding_degrees_2022, ding_spatial_2024, kosasih_spatial_dof_2025}.
+To \rev{establish} this new framework, we compressively capture the spatial spectral content of steering signals by exploiting the concept of \emph{local} spatial frequencies. \rev{This concept has already been formalized} in multiple studies conducted in the context of channel degrees of freedom~\cite{ding_degrees_2022, ding_spatial_2024, kosasih_spatial_dof_2025}.
 Similarly, \gls{nf} steering signals can be interpreted as \emph{spatial chirp}.
-This concept, notably reported in~\cite{swindlehurst_passive_1988, qiu_doa_2018, jian_fractional_2024}, aligns with the standard instantaneous frequency representation of chirps in the time domain. }
+This concept, notably reported in~\cite{swindlehurst_passive_1988, qiu_doa_2018, jian_fractional_2024}, aligns with the standard instantaneous frequency representation of chirp signals in the time domain.

-This paper, therefore, extends the preliminary findings of \cite{monnoyer_chirp_2025} and proposes a systematic methodology to characterize the complex grating lobe structure that arises in the \gls{af} of \glspl{xla} operating in the \gls{nf} regime.
-We also deduce practical design guidelines for \glspl{xla}.
-Using a local spatial frequency (or ``chirp-based") representation of steering signals, we link our framework to known results in the \gls{ff} regime.
+This paper therefore extends the preliminary findings of \cite{monnoyer_chirp_2025} and proposes a systematic methodology to characterize the aliasing structure that arises in the \gls{af} of \glspl{xla} operating in the \gls{nf} regime.
+It also derives practical design guidelines for \glspl{xla}.
+Using a local \rev{spatial-frequency} (or ``chirp-based") representation of steering signals, the proposed framework is connected to established results in the \gls{ff} regime.